 Eliminating violence against women in politics

-Violence against women in politics is an intolerable violation of women’s rights which poses fundamental challenges to democratic values and electoral processes.
 To tackle this issue, the Kofi Annan Foundation commissioned Carmen Alanis, the first female Chief Justice at the Superior Chamber of the Electoral Court of Mexico, and member of the Kofi Annan Foundation’s Electoral Integrity Initiative, to produce a policy paper which highlights the barriers women face in their attempts to access political spaces, as well as the challenges they encounter if elected to public office.

 In attempts to shed light on the extent of the problem, the paper addresses three vital questions: